nic-donaldson/not-terrible-maths/README.md

 Running
 =======

 You will need to write a config file before using the server.
-A sample config file is included in server/sample_config.ini .
-Save the new config file to server/config.ini .
+A sample config file is included in sample_config.ini .
+Save the new config file to config.ini .
 Then:

     python server/tornado_server.py